bchugg/stat-map/The stats map.md

 > Born out of the commonplace tradition with modifications by Conrad Gessner (1516-1565) and descriptions by Johann Jacob Moser (1701–1785), the Zettelkasten, a German word translated as “slip box”, is generally a collection of highly curated atomic notes collected on slips of paper or index cards.
 Zettelkasten were made simpler to create and maintain with the introduction of the mass manufacture of index cards (and card boxes and furniture) in the early 20th century.
 > - Chris Aldrich [on the history of note-taking tools](https://boffosocko.com/2021/07/03/differentiating-online-variations-of-the-commonplace-book-digital-gardens-wikis-zettlekasten-waste-books-florilegia-and-second-brains/).

 There has been a renewed interest in Zettelkasten and related note-taking systems in recent years.
 Common keywords in this space are [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [second-brain](https://www.buildingasecondbrain.com/), [digital garden](https://maggieappleton.com/garden-history), and [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management).
-Some excellent public examples of these kind of note taking systems come from [Andy Matushack,](https://notes.andymatuschak.org/About_these_notes) and [Nitin Pai](https://notes.nitinpai.in/Sta), and [Joschua](https://notes.joschua.io/).
+Some public examples of these kind of note taking systems come from [Andy Matushack,](https://notes.andymatuschak.org/About_these_notes) [Nitin Pai](https://notes.nitinpai.in/Sta), and [Joschua](https://notes.joschua.io/).

-Zettelkasten systems are typically used to construct and grow an inventory of your own thoughts and knowledge.
+Zettelkasten systems are typically used to construct and grow an inventory of your own thoughts and insights.
 Seeing as I did not invent most of the statistics discussed here, this note set deviates from this philosophy.
 Still, I think network-style note taking systems for technical subjects are an under-explored medium (for both research and pedagogy).
 So here we are.

-## Here's why you should start one:

-1. Writing your own notes is helpful.
-2. You can know a lot of material but not know how it's connected together.
-3. It helps you spot patterns.
-4. It helps you spot holes in the literature.

 # Who am I?